processes

 8. What are the Financial Projections for the first year?

-• Cost to develop and go-to-market.
+• Cost to develop and go to market.

-• Target selling price, factoring-in early adopter discounts.
+• Target selling price, factoring in early adopter discounts.

 • Estimated Contribution Margin Ratio (for comparison with other ideas being considered).